hoopdad/hoopdad.github.io/docs/ai/_posts/2026-07-31-energy-comparison.md

 I discovered that there's a library, `pynvml`, from NVIDIA that would help me measure energy consumption from my laptop's GPU, a "value" product a few years ago, GeForce RTX 2050 with 4GB of VRAM.
 To have real data to illustrate the concept is extremely valuable.
-We might run it A 100 times and get different answers, a few runs, or a few hundred runs in this case, are probably directionally correct.
+We might run it a 100 times and get different answers.
+But with just a few runs, or a few hundred runs in this case, are probably directionally correct enough to draw attention to the importance of this decision.

 With all of this in mind I asked a powerful language model to build me a test to compare all three.
 And I would note for the wise guys like me, generating 3 similar programs for purposes of experimentation